Welcome to the Concordia University Writing Center!

 - Provide pedagogical support for faculty who use writing in their classrooms

-The Writing Center is located in GRW 216.
-We are staffed with knowledgeable and friendly tutors eager to help you improve your writing skills.
-Tutors will provide support and insight throughout the writing process.
+The center is staffed with knowledgeable and friendly tutors eager to help improve your writing skills.
+Tutors provide support and insight throughout the writing process and assist with the following:

 - Discuss paper organization, ideas, and ways to strengthen concepts and arguments